Grants and Scholarships

 Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to students with exceptional financial need.
 Priority is given to students who are eligible to receive the Federal Pell Grant.
 Award amounts depend on the level of need and availability of funds.

 New York State Tuition Assistance Program (TAP) is a grant program for eligible New York State residents.
-An annual TAP award can total up to $5,165 and is based on a family’s New York State net taxable income.
+Eligibility is based on a family's New York State net taxable income.
 Students are directed to the TAP application after completing the FAFSA online.

 Certain other states offer transferable grant programs for their own residents.
 Please check with your home state’s higher education assistance office for more information.